-"Rapidly increasing software development costs" becomes a headache for many set makers.
-The traditional software development method that develops SW from scratch for each product plan has already failed.
-As a way to remedy the situation, the "Software first" scheme has proposed that reuse the SW as much for the product variant in the same generation and across the multiple generations.
+Rapidly increasing software development costs become a headache for many set makers.
+The traditional software development method that develops software from scratch for each product plan has already failed.
+As a way to remedy the situation, the "Software First" scheme has been proposed that reuses the software as much for the product variant in the same generation and across multiple generations.
 To realize that, "sustainable software" will be an essential requirement.
-So far, software development and verification rely on specific use cases (= narrowed down preconditions).
-However, to create reusable SW, you need to design also for unknown usage that may occur in the future in advance.
-The fuzz test is the new SW validation method for such requirements, which intentionally feeds the wrong data to the target application.
-For example, try changing the spreadsheet file's extension to .mp4 and feed it to the media player.
+So far, software development and verification rely on specific use cases (narrowed-down preconditions).
+However, to create reusable software, you need to design also for unknown usage that may occur in the future in advance.
+The fuzz test is the new software validation method for such requirements, which intentionally feeds the wrong data to the target application.
+For example, try changing the spreadsheet file's extension to .mp4 and feeding it to the media player.
 The expected behavior is that the media player outputs an error message saying, "It is not the correct video file" without freezing.
 However, embedded devices specially developed for specific purposes might not withstand this kind of mean test.

-OSS is (should be) programmed so that it would not fail no matter who used it, and its peer review history in a public mailing list is also open to anyone.
-You can expect that OSS owns enough quality that can withstand long-term operation due to such characteristics.
+OSS is (should be) programmed so that it will not fail no matter who used it, and its peer review history in a public mailing list is also open to anyone.
+You can expect that OSS owns enough quality that it can withstand long-term operation due to such characteristics.
 (The operation verification for use cases of target products is still the responsibility of the set manufacturer, though.)
-From the long-term operation stands point, the fact that OSS is a public asset, not belong to any company, can be another advantage.
+From the long-term operation stands point, the fact that OSS is a public asset, not belonging to any company, can be another advantage.
 For example, the first Linux kernel has created more than a quarter of a century ago.
 Even now, the development community led by its founder, Mr. Linus Torvalds, continues to make active enhancements and quality improvements.
 There is no similar software belonging to a company.

 Linux kernel community, one of the examples of OSS, releases the latest version almost every ten weeks.